KalpeshK4970/MicroSoftResearchIndia_TechnicalAssessment/README.md

 Code: <br>
--> On recording the automation process i got the target as LinkText: Name of the first company<br>
+-> On recording the automation process i got the target as "LinkText: Name of the first company"<br>
--> Here is the catch, if the webiste gets updated and new pdf is uploaded if will still install the file with the old file<br>
+-> Here is the catch, if the webiste gets updated and new pdf is uploaded it will still install the old pdf file<br>
 -> Hence i changed the target using css selector <br>
--> css=.odd:nth-child(1) .points {if in the bracket i pass the value n i will get the nth row pdf}<br>
+-> css=.odd:nth-child(1) .points {if in the bracket the user pass the value n it will get the nth row pdf}<br>
 ![image](https://github.com/KalpeshK4970/MicroSoftResearchIndia_TechnicalAssessment/assets/121095860/106300eb-6ca5-4d98-a906-5688c566beb8)